The Reticulated Caul C.1100 - 1540

 various headdresses of their time.
 The "Caul"

-was made of Gold and Silver mesh and was set with pearls and jewels.
+was made of Gold or Silver mesh and was set with pearls and jewels.

 By the 15th Century hair in England was no longer seen as it was